onyedika-anagha/onyedika-anagha/README.md

 ### Hello!
 My name's Onyedika 👋 👋

 I'm full-stack web developer with few years of experience in web design and development.

-I love programming and painting. _same paragraph_.
+I love programming and painting.

-I am also open to learning more. _same paragraph_.
+I am also open to learning more.

 - 📫 Email: paschalanagha@gmail.com